Free: Healthy 5-Ingredient Meals EbookGet It Now

-I’ve been making variations of this homemade cajun seasoning recipe for a few years now, starting with the cajun low carb onion rings I used it for first.
-But when I made keto jambalaya recently, I thought it would be helpful to share how to make cajun seasoning mix for it as well, in its own post.
+I’ve been making variations of this homemade Cajun seasoning recipe for a few years now, starting with the Cajun keto onion rings I used it for first.
+But when I made low carb jambalaya recently, I thought it would be helpful to share how to make cajun seasoning mix for it as well, in its own post.

-This blend can be used in so many different ways (sharing plenty of ideas below) and adds a balanced bit of savory and spice flavor to just about anything.
-Plus, it’s ready in just 5 minutes (maybe less!), needs just 8 ingredients that you probably already have in your pantry, and from my experience has authentic flavor without being too complicated — that makes it the best cajun seasoning in my book!
+This blend can be used in so many different ways in your cooking (sharing plenty of ideas below, from main dishes and meats to sides and pasta), and adds a balanced bit of savory and spice flavor to just about anything.
+From my experience, it has authentic flavor without being too complicated — that makes it the best Cajun seasoning in my book!

 What Is Cajun Seasoning?

-Cajun seasoning is a mix of dried herbs and spices, originating in Louisiana.
+Cajun seasoning is a blend of spices and dried herbs, originating in Louisiana.
 Cajun cuisine often includes bell peppers, onions, and celery as well.
-You can buy the spice mix, but it’s super easy to make your own homemade cajun seasoning… and takes just 5 minutes.
+You can buy the spice mix, but it’s super easy to make at home.

 How To Make Cajun Seasoning